LeeDoor/game_webserver/docs/http_api.md

 #### **allowed methods**
 ***`POST`***
 #### **request target**
-_/api/game/resign?sessionId=SESSION_ID_
+_/api/game/resign?
+SessionId=SESSION_ID_

 #### **function description**
-function calls about your resign and ends the game. url parameter should contain sessionId, where you are resigning. body is empty.
+Function calls about your resign and ends the game.
+Url parameter should contain sessionId, where you are resigning.
+Body is empty.

 #### **responses**
 * `200 OK`
 * `400 access_denied`
-you cant resign with this login token. you should be one of the players.
+You cant resign with this login token.
+You should be one of the players.
 ```json
 {
 	"error_name": "access_denied",